-Setting Archive People Data

-Default value No

-Description Keeps a copy of users deleted from the main database.
+Setting Archive People Data Default value No Description Keeps a copy of users deleted from the main database.
 These deleted user accounts are stored in the PeopleArchive table in the database.

-Further information See for details.
+Further information See section 20, Archiving deleted users for details.